-Sources of drinking water (both tap water and bottled water) include lakes, rivers, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive materials.
-It can also pick up substances resulting from the presence of animals or human activity.
+The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, can pick up substances resulting from the presence of animals or from human activity.